mkgold/manifold-docs/developers/integrations/facebook.md

 ### Callback URL

 The Manifold API handles OAuth callbacks.
 For Facebook, the callback route is located at `/auth/facebook/callback`.
 For your installation of Manifold, the callback URL will be the fully qualified domain name \(FQDN\) of the API server followed by that path.
 For example, my Manifold API is on the same domain as the client application, and that domain is `manifoldapp.org`, the callback URL would be `http://manifoldapp.org/auth/facebook/callback`.

 ### Setup redirect URL

 1. Log into your account and app at [Facebook Developers](https://developers.facebook.com).
 2. Under the "Products" header in the sidebar, add a new product.
 3. Click "Get Started" on the "Facebook Login" item.
-4. In the "Valid OAuth redirect URIs" field, enter a URL in the form of
+4. In the "Valid OAuth redirect URIs" field, enter the callback URL, described above.

 ![Facebook Redirect Settings](/assets/facebook-redirect.png)